QianqianShan/Auto_Complete/README.md

 * `hadoop jar ngram.jar Driver input /output 2 3 4`, `2 3 4` are arguments passed to code, 2 is gram size, 3 is threshold size, 4 is following word size.

+* Once the MapReduce job is done, use `select * from output limit 10;` to check if your local database has been written with data.

 # References